 A product can continue to use CARD4L branding as long as its generation and distribution remain consistent with the peer-reviewed assessment.

 Assuming that the CARD4L model and process is deemed to be effective by CEOS and suitable for replication to other products and disciplines, a systematic and effective process will be required to ensure consistency and performance across the relevant standards and datasets.
+These areas may be broad thematic measurement categories – such as oceans or atmosphere – or might be specific applications such as agriculture or forest monitoring.
+They might also be ARD in support of increased machine access and learning for CEOS agency data.

 The interest and capacity of the various thematic communities represented within CEOS (across different VCs and AHTs) will be the rate-determining step for prioritisation of product groups to follow in the steps of CARD4L.
 But it will be helpful for SIT Chair to ensure an orderly queue of effort – in particular if WGCV or others are limited in their capacity to serve a supporting role in the assessment process.